KokoiRuby/devsecops/tutorial/cloud/karmada/Readme.md

 ## [karmada](https://karmada.io/docs/)

-A Kubernetes management system that enables you to run your cloud-native applications across multiple Kubernetes clusters and clouds。
+A Kubernetes management system that enables you to run your cloud-native applications across multiple Kubernetes clusters and clouds.

+:smile:

+1. **Cluster-Level HA**
+   - Mo single point of failure
+   - Dual-active in the same city
+   - Two sites with three centers
+   - Disaster recovery in different locations
+   - Cluster-Level Automatic Fault Migration
+2. **Private + Public Cloud**
+   - WWorkloads can be scheduled to the public cloud through cross-cluster HPA (Horizontal Pod Autoscaler) hen the capacity of the private cloud is insufficient.
+3. **Hybrid Cloud**: Avoid vendor lock-in, with billing-based scheduling strategies.

 ### Architecture